Troy Peverall LPCS, LCAS, CCS

 Tracy Bell, MA, LPCA, LCAS-A

 Tracy is a LPCA with over 9 years of counseling experience.
 She enjoys helping clients build upon their existing strengths and guiding them towards personal empowerment.
 She uses CBT, solution focused and reality based practices while working with clients to build resiliency and increase their personal resources.
 Tracy works with adolescents, adults and families on issues related to depression, anxiety, alcohol and substance abuse and bipolar disorders.
 She has spent several years providing crisis counseling in New Hanover and Pender counties.
-Tracy enjoys leading substance abuse pychoeducational groups with adolescents and adults.
-She is currently pursuing her Clinical Addiction Specialist License.
+Tracy enjoys leading substance abuse pychoeducational groups with adolescents and adults, and she is currently pursuing her Clinical Addiction Specialist License.
+Tracy is also passionate about helping marriages to succeed and families to become dynamic.

 Garlande Powell, MSW, LCSW, LCAS